 What drugs should not be taken with CBD Oil?
 CBD or Cannabidiol is a compound found in the cannabis or hemp plant.
 In recent years, it has become immensely popular due to its beneficial effects in treating a wide variety of health issues.

 While the use of CBD doesn’t have any adverse effects on the body, the compound may react when taken with certain drugs.
 Although there is a lack of research on this issue, CBD has been found to interact problematically when taken with certain prescribed medicines.
-More often than not, the effect is dependent on the dosage of the two different drugs, therefore having a prior consultation with your doctor is a good idea before adding CBD Oil to an existing drugs taken for any condition.
+More often than not, the effect is dependent on the dosage of the two different drugs, therefore having a prior consultation with your doctor is a good idea before adding CBD Oil to existing drugs taken for any condition.

 Table of Contents

 Drugs That You Should Avoid Taking With CBD